-The easiest way to add these tweetable quotes (or Click-to-tweet quotes) to your website is to use a plugin like Social Warfare.
-It is a plugin I co-founded and makes it super easy to add these Click-to-tweet quotes within y our blog post.
+The easiest way to add these tweetable quotes (or Click-to-tweet quotes) to your website is to use a plugin like the Share on Twitter Block.
+It makes it super easy to add these Click-to-tweet quotes within y our blog post.

 5.Five Images, One GIF

 Do you have at least five SEO-optimized images and a gif?

 Images break up your blog post so that it’s not just one giant wall of text.

 Images help to convey ideas in a manner that is more engaging to those readers who may be more visual.

 Also, images can be further optimized for SEO purposes.